Snow-Shell/servicenow-powershell/Readme.md

 `Import-Module ServiceNow`
 Once you've done this, all the cmdlets will be at your disposal, you can see a full list using `Get-Command -Module ServiceNow`.

+You may need to set the PowerShell execution policy to unrestricted by running the following PowerShell Command: set-executionpolicy unrestricted

 ### Example - Using Set-ServiceNowAuth

 ```PowerShell